nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 require the end user to use a compiled module, I feel you might as well go all the way and put as much of the wrapper library code in XS as possible.

-## Linking Perl Objects to C Objects
+## Binding Perl Objects to C Objects

-One of the first things you'll need to do for any C library which allocates "objects" is to link them to a matching Perl object, usually a blessed scalar ref or hash ref.
+One of the first things you'll need to do for any C library which allocates "objects" is to bind them to a matching Perl object, usually a blessed scalar ref or hash ref.
-(The C language doesn't have official objects of course, but a library often allocates a struct or opaque pointer with a lifespan and a destructor function that they expect you to call when you're done with it.)
+(The C language doesn't have official objects of course, but a library often allocates a struct or opaque pointer with a lifespan and a destructor function that they expect you to call when you're done with it, which is the same theme as an object.)

 If you read through the common tutorials, you'll probably see a recipe like